vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 the fix.
 Test code grows by 14 lines overall.
 The full build is warning-free and all 20 CTest targets pass.

+## Resolve synth sample requests in one table

+Synth preparation now keeps one table from requested sample variants to optional decoded indexes.
+Decoding fills each existing entry directly instead of maintaining a separate requirement set and inserting the same keys into another index map.
+Failed requests retain an empty index; every region's key is present by construction.
+This removes one container type and the second insertion path without changing the public model; line count grows by one.

+A temporary comparison matches all prepared sample values, region indexes, modulation, and diagnostics in 3,072 before/after scenarios covering selection, filtering, missing sources/pools, rejected codecs, mono restrictions, duplicate owners, phase inversion, and sample-start trimming.
+Both implementations run under AddressSanitizer and UBSan.
+The harness is not committed; existing synth regressions cover the retained behavior.
+The full build is warning-free and all 20 CTest targets pass.
+No test code was added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,